AFKoji/AU_microbio_16S_protocol/Final_16S_protocol.md

     basename.phyloseq = import_mothur(mothur_shared_file=moth_shared, mothur_constaxonomy_file=moth_tax)
     ```

+20. If you sequenced a negative control sample, now would be a good time to check what's in there.
+You can get an overview of this with the following R command, "Negative_control" is the name you gave your negative control in the `basename.files` file you started out with in mothur.
+You should examine the negative control critically - are there any obvious contaminants?
+Remember that some of these OTUs may be spill over from your samples as a result of tag-switching.
+(Salter et. al. 2014)[http://www.biomedcentral.com/1741-7007/12/87] contains a good overview of some common contaminant genera found in reagents.

+    ```R
+    tax_table(basename.phyloseq)[row.names(otu_table(basename.phyloseq)[otu_table(basename.phyloseq)[,"Negative_control"] > 0,]),]
+    ```

+21. Once you have some good candidate contaminant OTUs, you should check to see how abundant they are in your other samples.
+If they're a lot more abundant in your real samples, then they're probably in the negative control as a consequence of tag-switching.
+If they're a lot more abundant in your negative control, then it's probably a true contaminant.
+You can check the abundance of each candidate contaminating Otu with the following R code, assuming your candidate contaminants are Otu0075, Otu4471, and Otu0242:

+    ```R
+    candidate_contaminants <- c("Otu0075","Otu4471","Otu2042")
+    otu_table(basename.phyloseq)[candidate_contaminants,]
+    ```

+22. Once contaminating OTUs have been identified, you can remove them using the `prune_taxa` command within the R phyloseq package.
+You can also remove taxa using the `subset_taxa` command (not shown here).

+    ```R
+    basename.phyloseq.decon <- prune_taxa(row.names(otu_table(basename.phyloseq)) %in% candidate_contaminants == FALSE,basename.phyloseq)
+    ```

-20. Plot alpha diversity estimates for all your samples:
+23. Plot alpha diversity estimates for all your samples:
   * __Would rarefaction make these values more or less accurate?__

     ```R
     plot_richness(basename.phyloseq)
     ```

-21. Plot OTU abundance coloured by phylum-level classification:
+24. Plot OTU abundance coloured by phylum-level classification:

     ```R
     plot_bar(basename.phyloseq, fill="Rank2")
     ```

-22. Plot a basic NMDS (PCA) of your samples.
+25. Plot a basic NMDS (PCA) of your samples.
   * __This is without any transformation or normalisation of the data.
 Should we be normalizing the data, for example using DESeq2, before making this kind of plot?__

     ```R